 Rough sleeping, in temporary accommodation or sofa surfing?

-Many local councils in Wales are working to provide accommodation and support during the coronavirus pandemic to people who are sleeping rough.
+Many local councils in Wales worked hard to provide accommodation and support during the coronavirus pandemic to people who were sleeping rough.

 If you do not have anywhere to live you should contact your local council or your support worker as soon as you can.
 Find contact details for your local council here.

-The council should help you make a homelessness application and, if you are sleeping rough, or at risk of finding yourself on the street, the council should decide that you are in priority need and give you emergency accommodation.
+The council should help you make a homelessness application and, if you are sleeping rough, or at risk of finding yourself on the street, they should give you emergency accommodation.
 This is because coronavirus can spread very easily and if you are sleeping on the streets it is very difficult for you to keep to the government health advice for hygiene, self-isolation and social distancing.

-If you are in this situation and the council decides you are not in priority need or says it cannot help you get advice straight away.
+If the council says it cannot help you, get advice straight away.